d-quint/VYPR/README.md

 ### Running Vypr Programs on Windows

+(Assuming you're in the same directory as the compiled `vypr.exe` file...)

 1. Compile a Vypr program:
    ```
    vypr.exe path/to/program.vy
    ```

 2. This will create a Python file with the same name (`program.py`) and a batch file to run it.
+It will also automatically run the generated Python file upon compilation.

 3. You can also create an executable with a specific name:
    ```
    vypr.exe -o my_program path/to/program.vy
    ```

-4. Then run the program:
+4. If you want to rerun the program without compiling Vypr code again, do this:
    ```
    my_program.bat
    ```

 ### Command-line Options

-- `-verbose`: Show compilation progress (organized from lexical analysis stage to code generation / IR stage) and other debugger details
+- `-v, --verbose`: Show compilation progress (organized from lexical analysis stage to code generation / IR stage)
 - `-o filename`: Specify output .exe file name
 - `-h, --help`: Show help message